atcollab/at/docs/m/api/atmat.rst

    * - :func:`getContents`
      - Get the contents of a specified directory
    * - :func:`isOctave`
-     - isOctave check if running Octave
+     - check if running Octave
    * - :func:`updateContents`
      - Create a Contents.m file including subdirectories